 - Do not ignore or put off dealing with a 30.10 Motion – there are tight timelines.

 - Notify Pro-Demnity of a potential claim if served with a 30.10 Motion.

 - You or a representative must respond to the motion or bad things can happen (in the extreme case, you could be found in contempt of court, a criminal offence).

 - You should expect the court to require you to provide documents, but you can influence when and how.

 As your professional, protective ally, Pro-Demnity always has your back and will proactively defend you against allegations of errors, omissions, or negligence.
 If you have any questions about potential claims, speak with our Risk Services team at 416-386-1770 ext.
 2, or if you receive a 30.10 motion, contact email@example.com.

-Philip is an experienced litigator with a practice dedicated to defending architects against professional liability lawsuits as in-house legal counsel at Pro-Demnity Insurance Company, which he joined in 2020.
+Philip is an experienced litigator with a practice dedicated to defending architects against professional liability lawsuits as in-house Senior Legal Counsel at Pro-Demnity Insurance Company, which he joined in 2020.
 He has successfully represented clients at all levels of Court in Ontario, as well as at mediations, arbitrations, administrative tribunals and professional colleges.
 Philip was called to the bar in 2012 after graduating from Queen’s University Law School in 2011.
 Further, he completed an internship at the Khmer Rouge Tribunal in Cambodia.
 He is a member in good standing of the Law Society of Ontario, the Ontario Bar Association and Canadian Defence Lawyers.
 Recognized for his litigation expertise, Philip has contributed articles and been asked to present to insurance professionals, professional associations, and to fellow lawyers.